-April 29, 2008 – The Service announced it would consider listing the Mono Basin sage grouse under the Endangered Species Act as a distinct population segment.
+April 29, 2008 – The Service announced it would consider listing the bi-state sage grouse under the Endangered Species Act as a distinct population segment.

 March 5, 2010 – The Service declared that the sage grouse warrants protection as an endangered species under the Endangered Species Act.
 At the same time, the agency announced it was putting off listing the species due to a lack of resources.

-March 29, 2010 – The Center, Desert Survivors and the Western Watersheds Project filed notice of a lawsuit against the Service for unlawfully delaying protection of both the Mono Basin (bi-state) population of greater sage grouse and the greater sage grouse as a whole.
+March 29, 2010 – The Center, Desert Survivors and the Western Watersheds Project filed notice of a lawsuit against the Service for unlawfully delaying protection of both the bi-state population of greater sage grouse and the greater sage grouse as a whole.

 September 2010 – Despite the greater sage grouse's status as warranting Endangered Species Act protection, the state of Nevada opened an ill-advised hunting season for the bird in parts of eight counties.

-July 12, 2011 – The Center reached a landmark agreement with the Fish and Wildlife Service compelling the agency to move forward in the protection process for 757 species, including the Mono Basin sage grouse and greater sage grouse.
+July 12, 2011 – The Center reached a landmark agreement with the Fish and Wildlife Service compelling the agency to move forward in the protection process for 757 species, including the bi-state sage grouse and greater sage grouse.